nailedinch/nailedinch/README.md

 [movies](https://boxd.it/81CFL); cute space for a spotify link

+I'm into all kinds of doomed toxic ~yaoi~ things, blood and meat, but only in terms of fiction.
+I love you, all humans and inhumans, and have nothing against the differences, but if you're seeing my manner as arrogant or else, then uh bye

 **Dni:**
 basic, antis, rp, systems, neopronouns users with no alt normative/-ish one, under 16